SathyaBhat/talks-slides/automated-failover-route53/slides/slides.md

 <!--

-* remember, this is not to be confused with DNS record types
-* can you same record with different IPs
+* you can have the same record with different IPs
 -->

 ---